Chidamide

 Specifically, the general mechanisms of action of Chidamide primarily include: ① Directly inhibiting the tumor cell cycle and inducing apoptosis; ② Inducing and activating natural killer (NK) cell- and antigen-specific cytotoxic T lymphocyte (CTL)-mediated tumor killing effects; ③ Inhibiting phenotypic transformation of tumor cells and the pro-drug resistance/pro-metastasis activity in the tumor microenvironment.

-Figure: Molecular Anti-tumor Mechanisms of Action of Chidamide (Epidaza) (English version available, no translation required)
+Figure: Molecular Anti-tumor Mechanisms of Action of Chidamide (Epidaza)

-In December 2014, it was approved in China for the treatment of patients with relapsed or refractory peripheral T-cell lymphoma (PTCL) who had received at least one prior systemic chemotherapy, filling a gap in this treatment area in the country.
+• In December 2014, it was approved in China for the treatment of patients with relapsed or refractory peripheral T-cell lymphoma (PTCL) who had received at least one prior systemic chemotherapy, filling a gap in this treatment area in the country.

-In July 2017, it was included in the National Medical Insurance Drug List, benefiting more patients.
+• In July 2017, it was included in the National Medical Insurance Drug List, benefiting more patients.

-In November 2019, it was approved in China in combination with an aromatase inhibitor for the treatment of postmenopausal patients with locally advanced or metastatic breast cancer that is hormone receptor-positive, human epidermal growth factor receptor 2 (HER2)-negative, and has relapsed or progressed after endocrine therapy.
+• In November 2019, it was approved in China in combination with an aromatase inhibitor for the treatment of postmenopausal patients with locally advanced or metastatic breast cancer that is hormone receptor-positive, human epidermal growth factor receptor 2 (HER2)-negative, and has relapsed or progressed after endocrine therapy.
 It was first confirmed that HDAC inhibitors in combination with other targeted drugs can effectively overcome tumor drug resistance, making it the world's first epigenetic modulator approved for the treatment of solid tumors.

-In June 2021, it was approved in Japan as a monotherapy for the treatment of adult patients with relapsed or refractory (R/R) T-cell leukemia (ATL).
+• In June 2021, it was approved in Japan as a monotherapy for the treatment of adult patients with relapsed or refractory (R/R) T-cell leukemia (ATL).

-In December 2021, Chidamide received its second approval in Japan—as a monotherapy for the treatment of patients with relapsed or refractory peripheral T-cell lymphoma.
+• In December 2021, Chidamide received its second approval in Japan—as a monotherapy for the treatment of patients with relapsed or refractory peripheral T-cell lymphoma.

-In March 2023, it was approved in Chinese Taiwan, for the treatment of postmenopausal patients with locally advanced or metastatic breast cancer that is hormone receptor-positive and human epidermal growth factor receptor 2 (HER2)-negative, and has relapsed or progressed after endocrine therapy (in combination with exemestane).
+• In March 2023, it was approved in Chinese Taiwan, for the treatment of postmenopausal patients with locally advanced or metastatic breast cancer that is hormone receptor-positive and human epidermal growth factor receptor 2 (HER2)-negative, and has relapsed or progressed after endocrine therapy (in combination with exemestane).

-In April 2024, it was approved in China in combination with R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone) for the treatment of treatment-naive patients with MYC- and BCL2-positive diffuse large B-cell lymphoma (DLBCL).
+• In April 2024, it was approved in China in combination with R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone) for the treatment of treatment-naive patients with MYC- and BCL2-positive diffuse large B-cell lymphoma (DLBCL).

-In December 2024, the DLBCL indication of Chidamide was included for the first time in the National Medical Insurance Drug List, making it the only oral innovative drug for first-line treatment of DLBCL covered by national medical insurance.
+• In January 2025, the diffuse large B-cell lymphoma (DLBCL) indication of Chidamide was included in the NRDL for the first time, becoming the only oral innovative drug for first-line DLBCL treatment covered by medical insurance.